 If you are looking to buy an inter-Terrace without hassles in your renovations, this will be a good selection for you.

 Semi-detached houses are a pair of houses-built side by side on a piece of land subdivided into 2 land plots, sharing a standard wall called a party wall.

-Originally, they’re mirror images of each every other in layout and facade.
+Originally, they were mirror images of each other in layout and facade.